quic-mtuttle/aimet/Docs/install/quick-start.rst

         ...
         )

-**Step 3**: We perform calibration.
-As a proof of concept, random input is being passed in.
-However, calibration should be performed using a representative dataset in real world cases.
+**Step 3:** Calibrate the model.
+This example uses random values as input.
+In real-world cases, calibration should be performed using a representative dataset.

 .. literalinclude:: ../snippets/torch/installation_verification.py
             :language: python
             :start-after: # [step_3]
             :end-before: # End of [step_3]

-**Step 4**: We perform evaluation.
+**Step 4:** Evaluate the model.

 .. literalinclude:: ../snippets/torch/installation_verification.py
             :language: python